chrisgrieser/shimmering-focus/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Checklist**
-- [ ] I have updated to the latest version of the theme (`Obsidian Settings → Appearance → Themes - Manage → Update`)
+- [ ] I have updated to the latest version of the theme (`Obsidian Settings → Appearance → Themes - Manage → Update`).
-- [ ] I have checked that the change is *not* already available via the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).
+- [ ] I checked that the issue does not occur when using the default theme.